a11599/pmi/README.md

 Inputs:

-- AL: Number of hardware interrupt (IRQ).
+- `AL`: Number of hardware interrupt (IRQ), 0 - 15.
-- CX:EDX: Selector:offset of the new interrupt handler.
-Normally CX is the same as CS for custom IRQ handlers.
+- `CX:EDX`: Selector:offset of the new interrupt handler.
+Normally `CX` is the same as `CS` for custom IRQ handlers.

 Outputs:

-- CF: Set if failed.
+- `CF`: Set if failed.
-- EAX: Error code if CF set.
+- `EAX`: Error code if `CF` set.
-- AL: Number of hardware interrupt (IRQ) where the request is served.
-Same as input AL, except for IRQ 2.
-In that case AL will contain 9, since IRQ 2 is served on IRQ 9 due to chaining of the hardware interrupt controllers.
+- `AL`: Number of hardware interrupt (IRQ) where the request is served.
+Same as input `AL`, except for IRQ 2.
+In that case `AL` will contain 9, since IRQ 2 is served on IRQ 9 due to chaining of the hardware interrupt controllers.

 _Example: Install a custom handler for IRQ 0 (timer interrupt).
 Do some dummy update in video memory to provide visual feedback that it works and reflect back to the real mode handler.
 Wait for a keystroke, then restore the original IRQ handler._